 Comparing opposing brand communications can reveal what makes each competitor unique, as well as surfacing any commonalities.
 By analyzing your competitor’s websites, social posts and advertising collateral, you can pinpoint the words and tone of voice your competitors are using to promote their own products and communicate with their consumer base.
 This enables brands and agencies to figure out how to differentiate themselves, as well as identifying any whitespace.

 An example in action: Analyzing brand positioning for three gin brands to identify what makes each unique

 Building comparisons using text data can reveal how people are talking about different brands, products or services.
 This provides a unique understanding of how consumers perceive your brand in relation to your competitors.
 Relative Insight can help you track brand mentions and changing sentiment, turning social listening data into powerful competitor insights as a form of benchmarking.

 Customer feedback and CX

-When it comes to competitor benchmarking, understanding the why that underpins consumer preferences and decision making is priceless.
-By analysing your competitor’s review data or customer service Twitter channels, you can gain a richer knowledge of the service your competitors provide.
+When it comes to competitor benchmarking, understanding the why that underpins consumer preferences and decision-making is priceless.
+By analyzing your competitor’s review data or customer service Twitter channels, you can gain a richer knowledge of the service your competitors provide.
 This will allow you to develop a rounded understanding of the buying habits and purchase decisions of your target audience.

 Employer brand and talent